Ecotrust/madrona/docs/async_app.rst

     SUCCESS

-  If the process seems to register with Celery but never completes (status equals ``PENDING`` and never changes), then your import command is not structured correctly for your platform.
+  If the process seems to register with Celery but never completes (status equals ``PENDING`` and never changes), then your import command may not be structured correctly for your platform.
 If ``result.status`` eventually returns ``STARTED`` or ``SUCCESS``, then your import command is structured correctly and should be written as such in your code.